HoneySens/honeysens-website/content/docs/tour/index.md

 **Note**: The sensor requires the `privileged` attribute for proper operation.
 The reason for that is that the honeypot services are deployed as Docker containers as well, which leads to a nested Docker-in-Docker setup.
 To run another Docker daemon within an existing Docker container, extended privileges are required.

 ### Starting the demo environment
-From the same directory the aforementioned project file `docker-compose.yml` was created in, the demo environment can be brought up with `docker-compose up`.
+From the same directory the aforementioned project file `docker-compose.yml` was created in, the demo environment can be brought up with `docker compose up`.
 After a few seconds (as soon as the amount of console output starts to slow down), all required components should be ready and you can access the web interface via [https://localhost](https://localhost) (or `https://localhost:<port>` in case you modified the default port configuration).
 If nothing wrent wrong, you should be greeted by the login screen:

 ![demo-login](/images/demo-login.png)